-SPI of an existing Security Association which is in the 'Keyed' state;

-The SA transitions from 'Keyed' to 'Unkeyed' state;

-remove all key(s) from the SA.
+- a) be executed by the Initiator; - b) have the following input: SPI of an existing Security Association which is in the 'Keyed' state; - c) have the following output: The SA transitions from 'Keyed' to 'Unkeyed' state; - d) execute the following: remove all key(s) from the SA.

-3.3.3.4.3.3 Signaling of Expire SA Request.
+3.3.4.3.3 Signaling of Expire SA Request.